vladfilipro/apigeon/README.md

 # Apigeon

-An npm plugin to generate an API application.
+An npm plugin to generate an server application.
 It can be used with either standard http requests or websockets.

 [![NPM version][npm-image]][npm-url] [![Dependency Status][depstat-image]][depstat-url]